Our Team

 Friends of Bonobos was founded by Claudine André, who also founded Les Amis des Bonobos du Congo (ABC).

-The on-the-ground work in Democratic Republic of Congo is managed and run in the DRC, originally led by Claudine André, and now led by her daughter, Fanny Minesi, both of whom grew up in the DR Congo and have spent most of their lives there.
+The on-the-ground work in the DRC is managed and run in the DRC.
+Originally led by founder Claudine André led the work for and now led by her daughter, Fanny Minesi, both of whom grew up in the DRC and have spent most of their lives there.

 They are the powerhouses behind this mission and these programs – some of the most effective and comprehensive bonobo conservation work on the planet.